Why does Morris Eye Group ask for my Medical insurance?

 Why are diagnostic pictures of my eyes not covered under my vision insurance?

 Vision insurance covers a once a year eye exam which includes; vision screening, a refraction which is the test performed to obtain a glasses prescription, dilation, and benefits towards glasses/ contact lenses.
-Photos are a diagnostic tool to assist the doctor in the treatment of eye conditions.
+Think of this similar to benefits for an X-ray; photos are a diagnostic tool to assist the doctor in the treatment of eye conditions.
 If a patient has a medical condition and we take a photo, it is billed to their medical insurance.

 I have Medicare; why don’t they cover me 100% for my exam?